AlanCoding/django-ansible-base/docs/apps/opa/OPA_INTERFACE.md

 generation with mock requests that have no data).
 The serializer mixin handles fine-grained related object checks after the object is constructed.

-## Could we avoid per-request OPA calls?

-Yes -- and the system is designed to make this possible.
-Because the policies are simple clause dicts, DAB includes a **local evaluator** (`ansible_base.opa.evaluator`) that performs identical evaluation purely in Django, without any OPA HTTP call.
-It traverses the same `User -> Group -> Role -> Policy` chain and applies the same clause logic.

-The local evaluator exists today and all tier 1/tier 2 tests run against both the OPA path and the local path.
-A future deployment could use the local evaluator for all authorization and reserve OPA for audit logging or advanced Rego rules (DENY policies, ABAC conditions) that can't be expressed as simple clause lookups.

 ## Request/response logging